maubanel/p4v-unreal/workspaces/README.md

 ##### `Step 4.`\|`BTS`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-We don't need the **Templates** or the **OldLocalProjects** so you can right click on them and select `exclude tree`.
+You can decide which depots you want to work on and take up hard drive space.
+For Depots you don/t want you can right click on them and select `exclude tree`.
 There will be a **red X** next to the depot name which means it won't download it and waste space.
-Don't worry at any point you can add it to this depot and download them at any time.
+Don't worry at any point you can add it to this **Workspace** and download them later.
+You would do this by right clicking on a excluded depot and select `include  tree`.

 It is probably best to create a single workspace per depot and do not combine different depot types in a single workspace (the stream icon indicates a different kind of depot from one without the stream icon).